Mark 5.35-43 and the little girl raised to life

 The reports were that the little daughter was dying.
 This church leader had it right.
 He came to Jesus as the answer.
 I recently heard a speaker say that we have rules in every sphere of life such as politics, science, law etc. But it seems that when it comes to morality, the law is that we should have no law.
 Things are falling apart disastrously because we haven’t gone to Jesus.

-One thing you won’t hear on the news is that Donald Trump called for a Day of Prayer in the USA on 3 September.
+One thing you probably won’t hear on the news is that Donald Trump called for a Day of Prayer in the USA in his first year and has done since.
 Whatever your views, you wouldn’t have got that under many other leaders.
-Theresa May should be doing that right now too.
-Donald has it right – he has gone to the right place – Jesus.
+Every leader should be doing this – going to God!
+Donald has it right in this way – he has gone to the right place – Jesus.
 So did the church leader.

 True Nature of God